jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 How does encapsulation relate to the public interface of a class?
 - Encapsulation is the ability to segregate or separate code within a class from the rest of the code in a program.
 Part of encapsulation is limiting access to the methods or data within a class object.
 - The public interface of a class refers to the public methods of a class that are available for the rest of the code outside of an object to use.
 This interface determines whether or not and how data and methods within an object can be accessed or manipulated.

+#### Additions:
+- The use of the access modifiers 'Public', 'Private' and 'Protected' are one of the primary ways to achieve encapsulation in Ruby - defining what instance methods of the object are exposed for the rest of the code base to access.

 ---